researchapps/helpme-server/docs/README.md

 ## Plan of Action

-1. First customize the interface so it is "HelpMe" branded
+ - [x] First customize the interface so it is "HelpMe" branded
-2. Figure out if gogs has an API.
+ - [x] Figure out if gogs has an API.
 If so, [turn it on](https://github.com/gogits/go-gogs-client/wiki)
+ - [] make a view that exports the user token, and URL of the server to go to (or a router?)
-3. Create a command line tool (helpme container) that is able to collect a help request, record asciinema, and then submit to an API endpoint.
+ - [] Create a command line tool (helpme container) that is able to collect a help request, record asciinema, and then submit to an API endpoint.
-4. Figure out how to (programaticall?
+ - [] Figure out how to (programaticall?
 In the interface?) configure a webhook to trigger other repos, and then do something with the content.
-5. Give proper credit to Gogs, contact to ask about logo on [website](https://gogs.io).
+ - [] Give proper credit to Gogs, contact to ask about logo on [website](https://gogs.io).